jaclu/spd/README.md

 configs/ is in .gitignore, and if it exists it is never touched.
 So any changes there will never be meddled with if the repo is updated.

-### file selection
+### File selection

-Not providing a selection when a folder of files, like a recommended content for /usr/local/bin needs to be copied is inconclusive, so there are two tags that can be used.
+Not providing a selection when a folder of files, like a recommended content for /usr/local/bin needs to be copied is inconclusive, and unspecified selections are rejected.

+There are two tags that can be used.

 If all content (typically the default) should be copied use: -all- If no files should be copied use: -none-

 If a subset of the content in the source should be copied, list the files selected without path: myip network-check

-Obviusly its up to the user what changes are made, but in general if a minor change in what files are deployed is the intended change, it is often simpler to just override a file selection like SPD_FILES_ISH_ALPINE_ULB in configs/global_overrides.yml
+Obviusly its up to each and everyone what changes are made, but in general if a minor change in what files are deployed is the intended change, it is often simpler to just override a file selection like SPD_FILES_ISH_ALPINE_ULB in configs/global_overrides.yml

 ## SPD_DEBUG_LEVEL

-Standard output selection lower debug levels
+Standard output selection via lower debug levels

 - 0 - Totally quiet, only displaying errors, for integration into other tools
 - 1 - Normal progress displayed, commands run with cmd_wrapper will only display errors